Vitiligo gene study seeks clues in Body's inflammatory response

 Summary

-This study looks at how a specific gene (TRPM2) and an inflammation-related protein (NLRP3) are linked in people with vitiligo, a condition that causes white patches on the skin.
-Researchers will compare blood samples from 60 adults with vitiligo and healthy volunteers to see if certain gene changes affect inflammation levels.
-The goal is to better understand what causes vitiligo, not to test a new treatment.
+This study looks at how a specific gene (TRPM2) might be linked to inflammation in people with vitiligo, a skin condition that causes white patches.
+Researchers will compare blood samples from 60 adults with vitiligo and healthy volunteers to see if certain gene variations affect inflammation levels.
+The goal is to better understand the disease, not to test a new treatment.

 Get updates